 Both: before and: after are pseudo-elements like: first-line and: first-letter.
-As mentioned in the note on page 69, CSS3 adds double-colons to pseudo-elements, so: before, and: after are written as:: before and: after in CSS3.
+As mentioned in the note on page 56, the latest version of CSS adds double colons to pseudo-elements, so: before, and: after are written as:: before and: after.
 Fortunately, browsers support the older notation, so you can continue to use: before and: after, which have the added benefit of working in Internet Explorer 8.

-■::SELECTION
+■ ::SELECTION